darebrawley/mip653/_projects/final-project.md

 -  a narrative methodology, written as clear prose paragraphs outlining the points above.
 Please upload this to your final project folder as a google doc (named: `02_methods_last_first`)
 - and a methodology diagram (examples of these can been seen in [assignment 03](please feel free to use your own graphic language but ) uploaded as a PDF to your final project folder (named: `02_methods_diagram_last_first.pdf`) This can be a single page or multiple pages but should be legible and thoughtfully designed.

+## Methodology Revision & visual precedents

+**For class on 11/18** please submit:

+1. a **revised version of your narrative methodology & methodology diagram** based on the feedback received on 11/11.
+By this stage your methodolgy document should clearly articulate:
+- your research question
+- all of the input datasets you need (include full citation);
+- how you will manipulate them using [geoprocessing operations](/../assignment03), select by expression operations, table and spatial joins and other methods you have learned this semester;
+- and then what final outputs you will produce

+Upload to your final project folder the narrative methodology as a google doc (named: `03_methods_revised_last_first`) and the methodology diagram  (named as `03_methods_diagram_revised_last_first.pdf`).

+2. design precedents for the look and feel you hope to achieve in the design of your final maps
+3. preliminary analysis work and output maps showing progress towards the requirements for the final presentation